-Interrelationships between growth and development and athletic participation by pre-adolescents, principles of physiology of exercise, and general and specific techniques of physical and psychological conditioning are studied.
+Principles and techniques of training - including strength, agility, and endurance.
+Interrelationships between training and athletic participation, principles of physiology of exercise, and general and specific techniques of physical conditioning are studied.

 P: Hum Biol 102 with a grade of C or better OR Biology 201/202 with a grade of C or better.